 While the variables insurance companies consider when pricing policies are fairly standard across the industry, each insurer uses its own formula for assessing risk and setting rates based on these variables.
 That's why the price of a policy can differ by hundreds or thousands of dollars among carriers -- and why it’s wise to compare insurance companies.

 Where you live (and park your car) will have a direct impact on your insurance premium.
 Of the all the factors that affect car insurance rates, location is chief among them.
 Insurers probably know more about your neighborhood than you do.
 They study crime rates, neighborhood densities, the number and severity of claims made annually and even the weather patterns to assess the risk you present.
 Find out how much you can expect to pay by entering your ZIP code into the average car insurance rates tool below.
-You'll see the highest and lowest rate for your neighborhood fielded from six insurers, which shows how much you can save by comparison shopping, as well as the average annual rate.
+You'll see the highest and lowest rate for your neighborhood fielded from up to six insurers, which shows how much you can save by comparison shopping, as well as the average annual rate for six age groups and three coverage levels.

 Penny Gusner, consumer analyst with CarInsurance.com, recommends shopping your premium at least once a year.
 "But before each renewal period (every six months) is preferred to make certain that you always have the cheapest insurance premium."